Earl Blumenauer: Tenure

-Blumenauer supports the World Trade Organization (WTO) and has voted for "free trade" agreements with Peru, Australia, Singapore, Chile, Africa, and the Caribbean.
+Blumenauer supports the World Trade Organization and has voted for free trade agreements with Peru, Australia, Singapore, Chile, Africa, and the Caribbean.
 His support for these agreements has angered progressives, environmental and labor activists.
-In 2004, he voted against the Central America Free Trade Agreement (CAFTA).
+In 2004, he voted against the Central America Free Trade Agreement.
 On September 24, 2007, four labor and human rights activists were arrested in Blumenauer's office protesting his support for the Peru Free Trade Agreement.